Supergirl Logo

 Supergirl Logo 1984

-In 1984, the British film Supergirl was released, a spin-off to the Superman series.
+In 1984, the British film Supergirl was released, a spin-off of the Superman series.
 There, Supergirl’s logo looked almost identical to the original and differed from the original version only in a few details:

 1. It was brighter and lighter, although the color combination didn’t change: yellow remained the base and red the outlines and lettering.